 Many say you have not seen Fiordland unless you have seen it in the rain.
 When it rains in Fiordland the landscape is dramatic - rock faces stream with waterfalls, mist hangs around the tops of the mountains and rivers and streams rage.
 From a dry comfortable vantage point on the bus or boat, this landscape is spectacular for sightseeing.

 While we cannot guarantee you will see wildlife, sightings of fur seals are reasonably common in both Doubtful and Milford Sounds.
 A pod of bottlenose dolphins resides in Doubtful Sound so you have a good chance of seeing these fascinating mammals, and in Milford Sound dolphins are occasional visitors.
 In both sounds the rare Fiordland crested penguin can at times be observed.

 Parking fees will apply in the main car parking area operated by Milford Sound Tourism.
-The cost will be $25 for up to 5 hours.
+The cost will be $10 per hour.